pulumi/docs/content/webinars/stack-conf-eu-2020-06-16/index.md

 ---
 # Name of the webinar.
 title: "StackConf Online"
-meta_desc: "In this talk, Paul will demonstrate how to write infrastructure code in TypeScript, Python, DotNet & Go across multiple clouds."
+meta_desc: "In this talk, Paul Stack will demonstrate how to write infrastructure code in TypeScript, Python, .Net, & Go across multiple clouds."

 # A featured webinar will display first in the list.
 featured: false